Top of the page

-Within 7 days after getting either the Pfizer-BioNTech or the Moderna vaccine, there have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart).
+Within 7 days after getting the Pfizer-BioNTech or the Moderna vaccines, there have been very rare reports of myocarditis (inflammation of the heart muscle) and pericarditis (inflammation of the lining around the heart).
 This inflammation can cause shortness of breath, chest pain or pressure, or a very fast or abnormal heart rate.
 Get medical help right away if you have any of these symptoms.

 If you have side effects that are the same as COVID-19 symptoms, you must stay home and away from others (isolate), even if you think the side effects are from the vaccine.